-As we know, the UK has long been in the spotlight for its rail industry, with a record 1.5 billion passenger journeys taking place each year.
+As we know, the UK has long been in the spotlight for its rail industry, with a record 1.7 billion passenger journeys taking place each year and more than 4 million passenger journeys starting, ending or passing through our stations every day.
 This, along with major development projects including HS2, Crossrail and Thameslink means the Rail sector is far from short of exciting opportunities.
-But, how to get a job on the Railway?
-Where to start?
+But, how to get a job in rail?
+Where do you start?

 Getting on track